corda/corda/contracts/src/main/kotlin/com/r3corda/contracts/generic/README.md

 - Date shift, date rolling, according to holiday calendar

-- Underlying conventions for contracts
+- Underlying conventions for contracts (important to avoid cluttering)

 - For convenience - automatic roll out of date sequences